-Pre-School: Children must be three years of age by August 1st of the current school year to be enrolled in the three year old program and four years of age by August 1st to be enrolled in the four year old program.
+Pre-School: Children should be three years of age by August 1st of the current school year to be enrolled in the preschool program.

 Kindergarten: Children must be five years of age by August 1st of the current school year to be enrolled in kindergarten.
 Registration for kindergarten is open to students in the following order: currently enrolled in SJS preschool, siblings of current SJS students, children of families registered at Holy Spirit and St. Joseph Parishes, and non-Catholic students.